kbarbounakis/most-web-admin-demo/README.md

     cd most-web-admin-demo
     npm install

 Note: This demo application uses [node-html-pdf](https://github.com/marcbachmann/node-html-pdf) for generating pdf files for invoices.
-This module which has a dependency on [phantomjs](https://github.com/ariya/phantomjs)
+This module has a dependency on [phantomjs](https://github.com/ariya/phantomjs)
-You may need to install []phantomjs](https://github.com/ariya/phantomjs) first before use this feature.
+You may need to install [phantomjs](https://github.com/ariya/phantomjs) first before use this feature.

 ##### Install bower components